 6. Norman Mailer’s Daily Routine Policy

-It’s no secret that 50% of being an author is writing, and the other 50% is complaining about writing.
+It’s no secret that 50% of being an writer is, well, writing.
+The other 50% is complaining about writing.
 To counter the urge to procrastinate, we can draw on American novelist Norman Mailer’s wisdom here:

 “Over the years, I’ve found one rule.
 It is the only one I give on those occasions when I talk about writing.
 A simple rule.
 If you tell yourself you are going to be at your desk tomorrow, you are by that declaration asking your unconscious to prepare the material.
 You are, in effect, contracting to pick up such valuables at a given time.
 Count on me, you are saying to a few forces below: I will be there to write.”